 You may have heard of influencer marketing, where social celebrities earn flat fees for making a post endorsing a product.
 Besides the upfront cost, not knowing how many sales will come from it is a huge risk to a budding or budget-conscious entrepreneur.

 Affiliate programs are sort of like influencer marketing tactics, but you don’t have to spend anything upfront to enlist your promoters.
 Instead, affiliates earn a commission for every sale that comes from them marketing your products.
-The affiliate simply promotes that product and earns a piece of the profit from each sale they make.
+Think of affiliate marketing as digital word-of-mouth marketing.
+The affiliate simply promotes your product organically, then earns a piece of the profit from each sale they make.
 The sales are tracked via affiliate links from one website or app to another.

-And while you’ll end up making less profit on affiliate sales, you can make up for this in volume by connecting with a whole new audience and set of customers you may not have had access to before.
+And while you’ll end up making less profit on affiliate sales, you can make up for this in volume by connecting with new customers you may not have had access to before.

 - Optimize your site structure for SEO.